GWSPH Summer Institute

 Advancing the Next Generation of Systems Thinking Scholars

-The summer institute will be grounded in frameworks such as social determinants of health and structural marginalization to help students apply the concepts of systems science to advance socioeconomic opportunity and social justice.
+The course will be grounded in frameworks such as social determinants of health and structural marginalization to help students apply the concepts of systems science to advance socioeconomic opportunity and social justice.
 An example of our application of systems thinking to real world issues is the recently released Closing the Wealth Gap Report, developed by the Center for Community Resilience in partnership with the Institute for Socioeconomic Opportunity.

 The content of this course will help prepare the next generation of scholars to apply systems science methods to the complexity of real world systems and problems.